Truck crashes into Lafayette Square near White House; driver detained - UPI.com

-May 22 (UPI) -- A box truck crashed into security barricades near the White House on Monday night, authorities said.
+May 22 (UPI) -- The Secret Service is investigating a box truck and its driver after the truck crashed into security barricades near the White House on Monday night in Washington, D.C.

 "There were no injuries to any Secret Service or White House personnel and the cause and manner of the crash remain under investigation," he said.